HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ##### Libraries: WebLLM and Transformers.js

-<a hreflang="en" href="https://webllm.mlc.ai/">WebLLM</a>, developed by the MLC AI research team, is a high‑performance in‑browser inference engine specialized for LLMs.
+<a hreflang="en" href="https://webllm.mlc.ai/">WebLLM</a>, developed by the <a hreflang="en" href="https://mlc.ai/">MLC AI</a> research team, is a high‑performance in‑browser inference engine specialized for LLMs.
 It allows running various open-weights LLMs, including Llama, Phi, Gemma, or Mistral, directly in the browser.
 Currently, WebLLM uses WebGPU for inference.

 <!-- markdownlint-disable-next-line MD051 -->
 WebLLM has quickly become one of the most prominent solutions for in‑browser LLM inference.
-Between January and November 2025, WebLLM package downloads from npm increased by 340%, with nearly double the npm downloads occurring in August alone (see [Figure 5](#fig-5)).
+Between January and November 2025, WebLLM package downloads from npm increased by 340%, with nearly double the npm downloads occurring in August alone (see [Figure 7.5](#fig-5)).
+We were unable to attribute this surge to a specific event.

 {{ figure_markup(
   image="genai-webllm-downloads.png",